frenchu/pragmatic-programming/content/posts/github-multiuser.md

 file:/home/pweselak/devel/work/.gitconfig pawel.weselak@example.com
 ```

-One caveat of `hasconfig` is that you need to have quite recent git installed, version 2.36.0 or above.
+One caveat of `hasconfig` is that you need to have quite recent version of git installed - 2.36.0 or above.

 ## Final conclusions

 Presented three methods of configuring git may be useful also in other scenarios.
 You can not only apply different SSH keys, but also for instance sign commits with separate PGP signatures.

-Leave your ideas in the comments section.
+Leave your ideas in the comments section below.

+Happy hacking!

 ## Web resources